Oil CEOs push carbon-capture efforts ahead of climate talks

 The group plans to work with others to put carbon-capture techniques into operation in the United States, United Kingdom, Norway, the Netherlands, and China.
 On Monday afternoon in New York, it will sign a declaration of collaboration with certain energy ministers and other stakeholders, to commit to efforts to expand carbon storage.

-“High capital cost is currently a barrier to widespread deployment of carbon capture,” said Matthew Stevenson, CEO of Inventys, a company developing a lower-cost carbon capture technology.
+“High capital cost is currently a barrier to widespread deployment of carbon capture,” said Matthew Stevenson, Vice President of finance and corporate strategy at Inventys, a company developing a lower-cost carbon capture technology.
 The company is among those that has received an investment from the OGCI’s investment arm.

 Separately, almost 90 big companies in sectors from food to cement to telecommunications are pledging to slash greenhouse gas emissions, organizers said.